Chris Ballard (American football): Kansas City Chiefs

-Prior to the 2013 season, Ballard joined the Kansas City Chiefs as Director of Player Personnel, the position he remained in until the conclusion of the 2014 season in which he received a promotion to become the Director of Football Operations.
+Prior to the 2013 season, Ballard joined the Kansas City Chiefs as director of player personnel, the position he remained in until the conclusion of the 2014 season in which he received a promotion to become the director of football operations.
 He remained with the Chiefs until the conclusion of the 2016 regular season.
 While with the Kansas City Chiefs, Ballard was involved in drafting Pro-Bowlers Travis Kelce, Tyreek Hill, and Marcus Peters.

 Indianapolis Colts

-In the midst of the 2016 NFL Playoffs, Ballard was introduced as the new General Manager of the Indianapolis Colts.
-Ballard was reportedly attracted to the Indianapolis General Manager job following the dismissal of Ryan Grigson because of the local ownership and team history.
-He immediately began a roster makeover, mostly on the defensive side of the ball.
-He cut four starters from the prior season.
+In the midst of the 2016 NFL Playoffs, Ballard was introduced as the new general manager of the Indianapolis Colts.
 The Colts would have a losing record in Ballard's first season as their GM.
-Prior to his second season, the Colts fired Head Coach Chuck Pagano.
+Prior to his second season, the Colts fired head coach Chuck Pagano.
 Despite the Colts announcing that they had signed New England Patriots offensive coordinator Josh McDaniels, McDaniels unexpectedly withdrew from the agreement in principle.
 On February 11, 2018, the Colts announced Frank Reich as their new head coach.

 The Colts finished the season with a 10-6 record, and two of Ballard's 2018 draft choices, Quenton Nelson and Shaquille Leonard were named to the AP All-Pro First Team, becoming the first set of rookie teammates to be named First Team All-Pro since 1965 and only the second in NFL history.
 Additionally, Leonard was named the NFL Defensive Rookie of the Year.
 Ballard was named the NFL Executive of the Year by the Pro Football Writers of America in 2018.
 In August 2021, Ballard signed a five-year contract extension with the Colts.